-CODA authorized Required Required Required Required Total faculty

-enrollment per year Program Director minimum F.T.E. cumulative F.T.E. for program

-(n) F.T.E. of second additional F.T.E. of

-faculty member faculty who are not
+CODA Required Required Required Required Total authorized Program minimum cumulative faculty F.T.E. for enrollment per Director F.T.E. of additional F.T.E. program year (n) F.T.E. second of faculty who faculty are not program member director

-program director

 1 1 0.5 0.5 2

 2 1 0.5 1.5 3

 3 1 0.5 2.5 4

 n 1 0.5 n - 0.5 n + 1

-2-2.3 Eligible oral and maxillofacial surgery members of the teaching staff, with greater than a .5 FTE commitment appointed after January 1, 2000, who have not previously served as teaching staff, must be diplomates of the American Board of Oral and Maxillofacial Surgery or in the process of becoming board certified.
-Foreign trained faculty must be comparably qualified.

-2-3 Scholarly Activity of Faculty: There must be evidence of scholarly activity among the oral and maxillofacial surgery faculty.
+- 2-2.3 Eligible oral and maxillofacial surgery members of the teaching staff, with greater than a .5 FTE commitment appointed after January 1, 2000, who have not previously served as teaching staff, must be diplomates of the American Board of Oral and Maxillofacial Surgery or in the process of becoming board certified.
+Foreign trained faculty must be comparably qualified. - 2-3 Scholarly Activity of Faculty: There must be evidence of scholarly activity among the oral and maxillofacial surgery faculty.